-Caf to discuss state of pitch in Douala
+Caf discuss state of pitch in Douala

 Even then the Denmark-based forward had to recover from his own slip on the surface in order to put the ball into the open goal.

+Later that evening, defending champions Algeria were beaten 1-0 by Equatorial Guinea in a scrappy encounter.

-Algeria coach Djamel Belmadi, whose team have played both games on the pitch so far, has criticised the pitch from the first day it hosted games.
+Algeria coach Djamel Belmadi, whose team have played both their games on the pitch so far, criticised the playing surface from the first day it hosted games.

+"I am not saying that it's catastrophic, but it's not a level that would allow total fluidity and what we expect for big tournaments like the Nations Cup," Belmadi told BBC Sport Africa ahead of their match against Equatorial Guinea.

+Algeria are due to play their group decider against Ivory Coast in Douala on Thursday (16:00 GMT), with the Desert Foxes needing victory to have a chance to progress to the last 16.

 The Japoma Stadium was opened in late 2020, and first used when Cameroon hosted the African Nations Championship, a tournament for African footballers based in their own domestic championships, in January 2021.